 It is therefore all the more important to ensure water intake at all times and in sufficient quantities, even for lower-ranking cows, during long periods of heat.
 By offering additional drinking facilities during these phases, the cows can be positively supported and stress situations can be alleviated.

-Conclusion: The duration of heat stress and the availability of water play an important role for dairy cows.
+Conclusion: Duration of heat stress and water availability play an important role in dairy cows.

 Feeding against heat stress – more concentrates are no solution!

-Rumen-stable fats relief the metabolism of the cow as they produce less metabolic warmth, compared to carbohydrates.
-Trials have shown that performance can be stabilized if components rich in starch are replaced by rumen-stable fats during summer season.
+Rumen-stable fats relieve the cow’s metabolism as they produce less metabolic heat than carbohydrates.
+Trials have shown that performance can be stabilized if components rich in starch are replaced by rumen-stable fats during the summer season.

 Watch our video to learn more about the benefits and uses of rumen-stable fat powders

 During heat stress conditions, most farmers think about their dairy cows first, but the effects on calves are no less serious.
 The stress can begin in the womb.
 Lower birth weights, a weakened immune system and reduced feed intake lead to a poor start in life.
 This also has consequences for the milk yield later on.learn more

 High temperatures lead to stressed pigs

 A targeted approach is important to decrease the impact of heat stress as much as possible.
 Modifying the feeding regime therefor plays an important role.learn more

 Not all fats are the same